Karaborg/My-Docker-Notes/README.md

 ## Attach & Deattach Modes
-Attach and Deattach modes stands for listening the output of containers or not.
-The **attach** mode will let you listen the container and **deattach** will not.
+Attach and Deattach modes for listening to the output of containers or not.
+The **attach** mode will let you listen to the container and **deattach** will not.

 Run a container with **deattach** mode by adding `-d` flag:
 ```